-USB Cable
+USB Cable -If Equipped

-Your coach may be equipped with a cable to connect your USB to play through your radio.
+Your motorhome may be equipped with a cable to connect your USB to play through your radio.
 The USB cable is located on the dash.

 See the manufacturer's information in your InfoCase for operating instructions.